 We came up with an interconnected project, that not only joints multiple activities, but also people of all origins with different interests.

-Altogether, we will create a youth center that will serve all kinds of purposes within the city of Maputo.
+Altogether, we will create youth centers that will serve all kinds of purposes within the city of Maputo.

 Is another organization working with kids, perhaps more focused on the skateboarding aspect of our intervention.
-Their base is in a suburban district called Khonglote where the skatepark will be a big surprise to the community.
-Maputo-Skate works with more than a hundred kids and their reach will surely only grow after we finish together.
+Their base is in a suburban district called Khongolote where the skatepark will be a big surprise to the community.
+Maputo-Skate works with more than a hundred kids and their reach will surely only grow once we finish.

-Their primary role is to prepare the land for the build and gather a few volunteers from the ground to help us and more importantly, learn how to build!
+Their primary role is to prepare the land for the build and gather couple of volunteers from the grounds to help us and learn how to mix concrete!

 Skate World Better

 Our role is to facilitate the organization and logistics of the whole process.
-We gathered the assets and we took care of all the participants, from volunteers to professionals.
+We gathered the assets and we took care of all the participants.